Educating Your Employees on Cyber Security

 By: Jamie Turvey, Marketing Executive

-It’s not a nice headline to read, but sadly, when it comes to cyber security your staff, unknowingly, can quite easily jeopardise the security of your company.
-Cyber-criminals not only know this, but use it to their advantage.
+When it comes to cyber security, your staff are your biggest weakness.
+Without even realising it, they can quite easily jeopardise the security of your company.
+To make matters worse, cyber-criminals not only know this, but use it to their advantage.

-It doesn’t matter if you have the greatest cyber security protection available, unfortunately, cyber security is only as strong as your least cyber-savvy member of staff, and this is where the problem lies.
+It doesn’t matter if you have the greatest cyber security protection available, unfortunately, cyber security is only as strong as your weakest link, and that equates to your least cyber-savvy member of staff.
 It’s no secret we’re seeing a monumental upsurge in cyber-attacks and a leading cyber security research company, CyberEdge, who analyse cyber-threats globally, announced in their 2017 annual report that several causes of cyber-attacks stemmed from uneducated members of staff.
 Their report highlighted business’ number one problem in establishing an effective defence was “low security among employees”.
 The second biggest obstacle was “lack of skilled employees”.

 Cyber security awareness training for staff is critical for protecting a business from cyber-threats, but in the UK, more often than not it’s being overlooked.
-ISACA, an international, independent IT governing body, found in a recent study that half of UK office workers feel that employees are provided with no cyber security awareness training at all.
+ISACA, an international, independent IT governing body, found in a recent study that half of UK office workers feel that employees are provided with no cyber security awareness training at all, and this is a huge issue.

-The study also revealed that more than three quarters (76%) of UK office workers didn’t know what ransomware was and 36% can’t define what a phishing attack is.
-Which is particularly concerning when ransomware and phishing attacks prey on office workers clicking a malicious link.
+The study also revealed that more than three quarters (76%) of UK office workers didn’t know what ransomware was and 36% couldn’t define what a phishing attack is.
+This is particularly concerning when ransomware and phishing attacks prey on unsuspecting office workers who click on malicious links.
 From the study, 1 in 5 confirmed they had been victim of a phishing attack.

 Staff, at the very least, should be regularly reminded of the dangers they can present on a day-to-day basis and should be encouraged to become an active part of their company’s cyber security strategy.